Factors affecting the intention to purchase smart travel cards of Crystal Holidays Holdings

 Abstract

 Smart travel cards are a new technological product, derived from the smart travel model.
 In the new technology era, this product is receiving more and more attention from customers.
-The study’s objective was to determine the factors influencing customers’ intention to buy smart travel cards, specifically the products of Crystal Holidays Joint Stock Company.
+The study’s objective was to determine the factors influencing customers’ intention to buy smart travel cards, specifically the products of Crystal Holidays Holdings.
 This study proposed a new research model based on the Theory of Reason Action (TRA), the Theory of Planned Behavior (TPB), the Technology Acceptance Model (TAM) and the Theory of Perceived Risk (TPR).
-Primary data were collected through a direct survey of 210 company’s customers using a convenience sampling method.
+Primary data were collected through a direct survey of 210 customers of the company using a convenience sampling method.
 The data were then processed by SPSS 25.
 The research results show the impact of five factors: (1) Perceived usefulness (2) Perceived ease of use, (3) Perceived risk, (4) Reference group, (5) Price expectation.
 Factors related to price and references had the most substantial impact, followed by ease of use, usefulness and possibility of risk.
-These findings have clearly identified the influencing factors as well as the level of impact of each factor on the intention to buy smart travel cards of Crystal Holidays Joint Stock Company in order to suggest the company how to reach customers and promote sales.
+These findings have identified the influencing factors as well as the level of impact of each factor on the intention to buy smart travel cards of Crystal Holidays Holdings in order to suggest how the company can reach customers and promote sales.

 References

 Ajzen I., & Fishbein M. (1975).
-Belief, Attitude, Intention and Behavior: An Introduction to theory and research.
-Addition-Wesley, Reading, MA.
+Belief, Attitude, Intention and Behavior: An Introduction to Theory and Research.
+Addition-Wesley.

 Chapin, F. S. (1974).
-Human activity patterns in the city: Things people do in time and in space.
-New York: Jonh Wiley & Sons.
+Human Activity Patterns in the City: Things People Do in Time and in Space.
+Wiley.

 Harrison-Hill, T. (2000).
 Investigating cognitive distance and long-haul destinations.
 Tourism Analysis, 5(2-3), 83-90.